MicrosoftDocs/Viva/Viva/glint/setup/delete-user-data.md

 ## User data can be deleted from the People section on the admin dashboard

 >[!IMPORTANT]
->In addition to allowing an admin to delete a user within the app, deleting a user from Microsoft Entra ID has the same outcome, deleting the user and their information from Viva Glint.
+>In addition Viva Glint admins' ability to delete a user in the app, an M365 global admin deleting a user from Microsoft Entra ID has the same outcome: a user and their information are removed from Viva Glint.
+This removal includes Entra automated data deletion that may be set up by your M365 global admin.
+Check with your M365 global admin to see if automated data deletion is in place in Entra for your organization.

 1. Select **People** from the Employees section.
 2. Use the search box to select the employee whose data should be deleted.
 Open that employee’s page.